The short answer

 Aeredium is not trying to be a better Ethereum or a faster Solana.
 The official positioning is more specific: universal settlement infrastructure for the use cases that need it most.
 Six market verticals, one trust layer.

-• Institutional trading: "Prime brokerage without the broker": large-scale swaps between crypto, stablecoins, and fiat using TSS-secured liquidity pools and direct bank settlement, no counterparty risk.
+- Institutional trading: "Prime brokerage without the broker": large-scale swaps between crypto, stablecoins, and fiat using TSS-secured liquidity pools, with direct bank settlement and reduced counterparty exposure as target capabilities still requiring production evidence.

-• Bitcoin scaling: Settlement commitments anchored to Bitcoin, giving Aeredium's history Bitcoin-level finality without requiring changes to Bitcoin itself.
+- Bitcoin scaling: Settlement commitments anchored to Bitcoin, giving Aeredium's history Bitcoin-level finality without requiring changes to Bitcoin itself.

 How Aeredium is structurally different from everything else